lambdaxymox/lambdaxymox_website/content/01-projection_matrices.md

     \end{bmatrix}.
 ```

-This completes the derivation of the matrices for the left-handed Vulkan projected view space coordinates.
+This completes the derivation of the matrices for the left-handed Vulkan view coordinates.